companion

 ta,ta,ta,ta,ta,ta,ta,ta,/ta,ta,ta,ta,ta,ta,ta,ta,/etc.

-or partner and child sing a song or nursery rhyme and clap every syllable
+child sing a song or nursery rhyme and clap every syllable of the words.

 Peas por ridge hot